RoToRx88/fuckin-hell/brain.md

   - `less` is capable of showing the content of a zipfile
 - apg, password, random, generator, linux, command
   - `apg` linux command to generate random passwords
+- ansible, testing, molecule, docker, driver
+  - to use docker as a driver for molecule
+  - `pip install 'molecule[docker]'`

 ## Archlinux hell

 - `urxvt-unicode` from community needs perl modules